-- A2.2.1.
-The Finance Director will ensure that a register of delegated financial authority is maintained for use in approving transactions.
-That register will follow the approach set out here. - A2.2.2.
-The tables below sets out the standard approval limits delegated to each level of authority, and the normal application of that level of authority.
-These limits must not be exceeded, but lower limits may be applied at the discretion of the Primary Budget holder for delegations within Primary Budgets, or the Finance Director and Chief Executive for delegations to Primary Budget Holders - A2.2.3.
-Subject to the requirement to comply with relevant Trust processes in each area, delegated authority allows the office holder to: - a) Approve requisitions for non-pay expenditure up to that limit - b) Approve contracts up to that limit, once contracting / tendering processes have been complied with - c) The Associate Director of Procurement and Logistics will be able to sign contracts that have been approved by the relevant delegated authority, above their approval level - d) Approve writing off stock and inventory and losses, where these fall within the scope of their budget.
-Note that all losses and write offs must be reported through normal management processes - A2.2.4.
-Contracts and agreements spanning more than one year are subject to the same limits as single transactions, and should be approved for the total value of the amounts committed.
+- A2.2.1 The Finance Director will ensure that a register of delegated financial authority is maintained for use in approving transactions.
+That register will follow the approach set out here. - A2.2.2 The tables below sets out the standard approval limits delegated to each level of authority, and the normal application of that level of authority.
+These limits must not be exceeded, but lower limits may be applied at the discretion of the Primary Budget holder for delegations within Primary Budgets, or the Finance Director and Chief Executive for delegations to Primary Budget Holders - A2.2.3 Subject to the requirement to comply with relevant Trust processes in each area, delegated authority allows the office holder to: - Approve requisitions for non-pay expenditure up to that limit

+- Approve contracts up to that limit, once contracting / tendering processes have been complied with - The Head of Procurement and Logistics will be able to sign contracts that have been approved by the relevant delegated authority, above their approval level - Approve writing off stock and inventory and losses, where these fall within the scope of their budget.
+Note that all losses and write offs must be reported through normal management processes - A2.2.4 Contracts and agreements spanning more than one year are subject to the same limits as single transactions, and should be approved for the total value of the amounts committed. - A2.2.5 Requisitions - Except where specific alternative procedures are in place, all non- pay expenditure should make use of the requisitions procedures set out by the Procurement team. - A2.2.6 Virement refers to the movement of a budget from one heading to another. - A2.2.7 Virements must be approved by the Finance Director. - A2.2.8 So long as all relevant procurement and contract procedures have been followed, approval follows the delegations set out below: